Physics-Informed Unit Commitment Framework for Nuclear Reactors: Determination of reactivity dependent parameters

 \subsubsection{Minimum generation level}

-To maximize operational flexibility, xenon poisoning induced power stagnation needs be avoided at all reactivity levels.
-As a result, the minimum generation level accessible increases slowly dependent on stage of the fuel cycle.
-To compute these minimum generation levels, we start by defining a piecewise ramp down from full power ($P_{\max}$) to a parameterized value $P_{0}$ at a ramp rate of 25\%/hr, shown in \Cref{eq:piecewise_ramp}~\cite{stauff_reactor_2021}. $n_{0}$ is the hour at which the ramp down ends.
+To maximize operational flexibility, xenon poisoning-induced power stagnation must be avoided at all stages of core reactivity.
+As a consequence, the accessible minimum generation level increases slowly as the reactor progresses in its fuel cycle.
+To compute these minimum generation levels, we start by defining a piecewise ramp down from full power ($\mathrm{P_{\max}}$) to a parameterized value $\mathrm{P_{0}}$ at a ramp rate of 25\%/hr, as shown in \Cref{eq:piecewise_ramp}~\cite{stauff_reactor_2021}. $n_{0}$ is the hour at which the ramp down ends when power stabilizes at $\mathrm{P_0}$.

 This piecewise ramp down function is used to approximate the neutron flux in the core using \Cref{eq:Phi}, which is then used to compute the xenon defect evolution via \Cref{eq:rho_Xe}.
-The peak xenon defect value, denoted as $\rho_{Xe,\max}(P_0)$, is evaluated for a range of power ramp down from full power operation to $P_0$ values and stored in a lookup table.
-For a given stage in the fuel cycle $n$, the minimum allowable generation level or $P_{\min,n}^*$ is determined based on the remaining core reactivity margin, $\Delta \rho_{\text{marg},n}$, as defined in \Cref{eq:Pmin_selection}. $P_{\min,n}^*$ represents the lowest generation level that can be reached from full power through the maximum permissible ramp rate without inducing xenon poisoning induced power stagnation.
+The peak negative reactivity, denoted by \( \rho_{\mathrm{Xe,\max}(P_0)} \), is evaluated over a range of \( \mathrm{P_0} \) values, where power ramps from \( \mathrm{P_{\max} \rightarrow P_0} \) are precomputed and stored in a lookup table.
+For a given stage in the fuel cycle $n$, the minimum allowable generation level or $P_{\min,n}^*$ is determined based on the remaining core reactivity margin, $\Delta \rho_{\text{marg},n}$, as defined in \Cref{eq:Pmin_selection}. $P_{\min,n}^*$ represents the lowest accessible generation level while avoiding xenon poisoning induced power stagnation.